SAP/terraform-provider-cloudfoundry/docs/data-sources/org.md

 ### Read-Only

-- `annotations` (Map of String) The annotations associated with Cloud Foundry resources
+- `annotations` (Map of String) The annotations associated with Cloud Foundry resources.Add as described [here](https://docs.cloudfoundry.org/adminguide/metadata.html#-view-metadata-for-an-object).
+- `created_at` (String) The date and time when the resource was created in [RFC3339](https://www.ietf.org/rfc/rfc3339.txt) format.
 - `id` (String) The GUID of the organization
-- `labels` (Map of String) The labels associated with Cloud Foundry resources
+- `labels` (Map of String) The labels associated with Cloud Foundry resources.
+Add as described [here](https://docs.cloudfoundry.org/adminguide/metadata.html#-view-metadata-for-an-object).
+- `quota` (String) The ID of quota to be applied to this Org.
+By default, no quota is assigned to the org.
+- `suspended` (Boolean) Whether an organization is suspended or not
+- `updated_at` (String) The date and time when the resource was updated in [RFC3339](https://www.ietf.org/rfc/rfc3339.txt) format.